PennyLaneAI/pennylane-qiskit/README.rst

 .. gettingstarted-end-inclusion-marker-do-not-remove

-Please refer to the `documentation of the PennyLane qiskit Plugin <https://pennylane-qiskit.readthedocs.io/>`_ as well as well as to the `documentation of PennyLane <https://pennylane.readthedocs.io/>`_ for further reference.
+Please refer to the `plugin documentation <https://pennylane-qiskit.readthedocs.io/>`_ as well as to the `PennyLane documentation <https://pennylane.readthedocs.io/>`_ for further reference.

 .. howtocite-start-inclusion-marker-do-not-remove